connorwarme/connorwarme/README.md

 # 👋 Hi, I’m Connor!

-I'm a self-taught developer, currently learning full-stack JavaScript via The Odin Project.

-I'm looking for work!
+I'm a self-taught developer and I'm looking for work!
 I'm exploring opportunities for software engineering and development.

 I enjoy building useful content, finding creative solutions, and implementing quality design, while maintaining precision and attention to detail.